WLAN-Pi/wlanpi-profiler/CAPABILITY_LOGIC.md

         - MCS 0-9 if pairs are set to '11'
     - c. inspect octet 1 (one of the four vht capability octets)
         - if bit zero set to '1', client is SU Beam-formee capable
+    - d. inspect octect 1 (one of the four vht capability octets)
+        - add bit 5, 6, 7 to determine VHT Beamformee STS
-    - d. inspect octet 2 (one of the four vht capability octets)
+    - e. inspect octet 2 (one of the four vht capability octets)
         - if bit zero set to '1', client is MU Beam-formee capable
-    - e. inspect octet 0 (one of the four vht capability octets)
+    - f. inspect octet 0 (one of the four vht capability octets)
         - if bit zero set to '1', client supports VHT 160 MHz

 3. 802.11k: inspect tagged parameter 70 (RM Enabled Capabilities) - RM = radio management